Oliver-makes-code/Rekindle/spec/Class.md

 If you defer a trait to a child, you cannot override any methods in said trait.

+Children are much like fields, however, fields cannot be deferred to traits, like children can.

 ```
 class Example(pub child: ChildClass) {
     defer ExampleTrait -> child